Tarasios/SonggestionsEngine/README.md

 ## AI Usage
 In Songgestions, we utilized Machine Learning to power our song recommendation system.
 Here's how AI was used:

-* We built our own TensorFlow model for song recommendations using the provided Kaggle dataset.
 * ChatGPT, an AI language model, assisted us in creating a roadmap for our project and guiding us through certain decision points.
+* We built our own TensorFlow model for song recommendations using a Kaggle dataset.
+* AI was not used, however, in the creation of the dataset.
+Only in using it.
 * As the web server hosting limitations prevent us from running the Python API server-side, the TensorFlow model needs to be downloaded and run client-side.

 ## Contact Information